Nadxxm/ATM_MACHINE/README.md

-# Created a ATM MACHINE Using Java
+# Created a ATM MACHINE Using JAVA
-and using OOPS , CLASS AND OBJECTS
+and using OOPS , CLASSES AND OBJECTS